Relative Atomic Mass Of Mg

 Introduction to Relative Atomic Mass

 The relative atomic mass (Ar) of an element isn't simply the number of protons in its nucleus (the atomic number).
-It reflects the average mass of all the naturally occurring isotopes of that element, weighted according to their relative abundance.
-Isotopes are atoms of the same element with the same number of protons but a different number of neutrons.
+Think about it: it reflects the average mass of all the naturally occurring isotopes of that element, weighted according to their relative abundance.
+Also, isotopes are atoms of the same element with the same number of protons but a different number of neutrons.
 This difference in neutron number leads to variations in their mass.
-Therefore, the relative atomic mass provides a more accurate representation of the mass of an atom in a naturally occurring sample than simply using the atomic number.
+That's why, the relative atomic mass provides a more accurate representation of the mass of an atom in a naturally occurring sample than simply using the atomic number.
 It's expressed as a weighted average on the unified atomic mass unit (u) scale, where one unified atomic mass unit is approximately 1/12 the mass of a carbon-12 atom.

 Isotopes of Magnesium and their Abundances